Indications for new scalar resonances at the LHC and a possible interpretation: The Indications and Consequences

-We examine now in some detail how to extract the $H_{650}W^+W^-$ coupling from the CMS data of the production cross-section $\sigma(p p \to H_{650} \to W^+W^-) $. {The excess reported by CMS \cite{CMS:2022bcb} for $ \sigma(p p \to W^+ W^- \to 2\ell2\nu)$ is found to be consistent with a heavy SM-like scalar, where the data and the SM-like Higgs expectation intersect around a mass of 650~GeV and a $\sigma(p p \to H_{650} \to W^+W^-) $ cross-section around 160~fb, under the assumption that the latter proceeds only through VBF.
-For a SM-like Higgs of mass 650 GeV, the theoretical VBF production cross-section $\sigma^{(\rm SM)}_{\rm VBF}$ is around 272~fb at $\sqrt{s}=13$TeV \cite{CERNreport}.
-Thus assuming no ggF contribution and neglecting consistently the $H_{650}$ partial width to fermions, this leads to the estimate $\sigma_{p p \to H_{650} \to W^+W^-}\simeq \sigma^{(\rm SM)}_{\rm VBF}\times {\rm BR}^{*(\rm SM)}_{H_{650} \to W^+W^-} \simeq 184~{\rm fb}$, where the star indicates the neglect of fermion contributions to the total $H_{650}$ width, and we used the SM-like updated widths $\Gamma_{H_{650} \to WW} \simeq 81~\rm{GeV}$, $\Gamma_{H_{650} \to ZZ} \simeq 39~\rm{GeV}$ \cite{CERNreport}.\footnote{ We used here a narrow-width approximation (NWA) which is not fully justified, since $\Gamma/M \sim 18\%$.
-However, this allows for a consistent comparison with \cite{CMS:2022bcb} where the same approximation has been used to obtain the red line of their Figure 4. } This theoretical cross-section being in excess of the 160~fb reported by CMS under the same VBF dominance assumption, can be viewed as reflecting the effect of the experimental selection of the VBF-like category in the CMS analysis, that we estimate to be around 13\%.
+This theoretical cross-section, being in excess of the 160~fb reported by CMS under the same VBF dominance assumption, can be viewed as reflecting the effect of the experimental selection of the VBF-like category in the CMS analysis, that we estimate to be around 13\%.
 To access the $H_{650}W^+W^-$ coupling, one needs to separate the WW-fusion (WBF) from the ZZ-fusion (ZBF) contributions to the VBF cross-section.
 This is not straightforward, if meaningful at all, due to interference terms among s-, t- and u-channels in $q q \to q q H$ \cite{Dicus:1985zg}.
 However, the latter are expected to be small for a SM-like Higgs, especially when VBF cuts selecting hard forward or backward jets in $pp \to H j j$ are applied to reduce ggF contributions \cite{Ciccolini:2007ec,Ciccolini:2007jr}.
 Assuming this separation is obtained from a theoretical simulation, one can then in principle write a correlation between the (reduced) couplings $H_{650}W^+W^-$ and $H_{650}ZZ$ by requiring $\sigma_{\rm VBF}\times {\rm BR^*}_{H_{650} \to W^+W^-} \simeq 160$~fb.
 However, this will be consistent only if the separation between the ZBF and WBF contributions to the VBF is performed within the CMS categories selection procedure which is not available to us.
 Fortunately, one can proceed differently, avoiding the use of the absolute magnitude of the cross-section given by CMS.
 This is obtained by using the fact, noted above, that at 650~GeV the data cross-section coincides with the SM-like expectation.
 One can thus simply write